Last Updated: 30 July 2024

 Every Saturday night before the four Advent Sundays we children put our shoes outside our bedroom door, well cleaned and polished and lined with Christmas wrapping paper.
 If you had been a good girl the angels would come during the night and bring you little presents and on the first weekend also an Advent calendar.
 Not a bought one with doors to open and finding chocolate behind it but one that was made by my Mum, which must have taken her ages for all of us.
 Little felt bags on a string for every day with the dates on it.
 When you opened it there might have been a couple of marbles, some sweets something little that I was really looking forward to.

-On December the 4th, St Barbara, we would go into our garden and cut some branches from our fruit trees.
+On December 4th, St Barbara, we would go into our garden and cut some branches from our fruit trees.
 These would blossom at Christmas and would decorate our dinner table.

 On December 6th, St Nicholas was celebrated.
 In the early evening we would gather as a family in our living room and sing Christmas and Advent songs, read poems and my parents would read us stories.
 Then at some stage, there would be a loud knock on our front door.
 St Nikolaus, dressed up as a bishop and Knecht Ruprecht, St Nikolaus’ slave, dressed up as a chimney sweep, black and dusty, would arrive when snow was outside, on a horse-drawn sleigh.
 He would come into our living room with a golden book and a sack of presents.
-We would sit with big eyes and in expectations of what presents we would receive and also a bit frightened about how Knecht Ruprecht might punish us if we had not been good over the year.
+We would sit with big eyes and in expectation of what presents we would receive and also a bit frightened about how Knecht Ruprecht might punish us if we had not been good over the year.
 St Nikolaus would read out from his golden book all the good things we had done during the year and also remind us where we had to improve so Knecht Ruprecht would not have to be angry with us next year.
 Then he left the sack of presents and we waved to him goodbye from our front door when he left in his sleigh.
 It was so realistic and I wondered for many years how he knew all the things we had done over the year.

 On the 3rd Advent, Saturday night we wrote a letter to Christkind with our wishes for presents for Christmas and the angels would take this to him.